-There’s a reason I only make Fettuccine Alfredo a couple times a year, and that’s because it’s super rich.
-This classic pasta dish has a few key ingredients: butter, cream, and cheese.
+There’s a reason I only make pasta with Alfredo sauce a couple times a year … and that’s because it’s super rich.

-However you serve it, this Fettuccine Alfredo with Asparagus and Sundried Tomatoes is sure to be a hit on your next special occasion!
+However you serve it, this Pasta with Asparagus and Sun Dried Tomatoes is sure to be a hit on your next special occasion!

-- 1 bunch aspargus, cut into 1-inch pieces
+- 1 bunch asparagus, cut into 1-inch pieces

 - 1/2 cup butter

 - 3/4 cup oil-packed sun dried tomatoes, drained, blotted to remove oil, and chopped

 - 1 cup heavy cream

 Bring a large pot of salted water to a boil.

 Add pasta to water and cook, stirring often.